Government slammed over ICT failures

 Additionally, earlier this month, the Australian Criminal Intelligence Commission (ACIC) revealed it had scrapped its Biometric Identification Services (BIS) project.

-The report notes of the controversial Centrelink data-matching program (dubbed ‘robo-debt’).
+The report also makes note of the controversial Centrelink data-matching program (dubbed ‘robo-debt’).

 The potential of the DTA to deliver better access to government services is not being realised, according to the report.